mwaeckerlin/dockindock/README.md

 # dockindock

 Docker image to run docker in docker.
-Now it includes an apache for forwarding requests from outside do contained docker instances.
+Use mwaeckerlin/reverse-proxy for reverse proxy to forward requests from outside do contained docker instances.

-Configure Apache:
-  - Port 80 is exposed
-  - Use volume `/etc/apache2/sites-enabled` for your site configurations
-  - After changing configuration, `docker exec dockindock apache2ctl restart`

 Note: The image must be started with option `--privileged`